Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/camera/object_data.rst

    Camera Depth of Field Panel.

-Real world cameras transmit light through a lens that bends and focuses it onto the sensor.
+Real-world cameras transmit light through a lens that bends and focuses it onto the sensor.
 Because of this, objects that are a certain distance away are in focus, but objects in front and behind that are blurred.